Mikejo5000/vsts-docs-pr/docs/settings/work/inheritance-process-model.md

 > |![Inherited field](_img/process/inherited-icon.png) Inherited fields |Custom fields |&nbsp;&nbsp;&nbsp;|
 > |-------------|----------|---------|
 > |- [Change the field label](customize-process-field.md#rename-field)<br/>- [Show/Hide field on form](customize-process-field.md#show-hide-field) |- [Add a custom field](customize-process-field.md#add-field)<br/>- [Add pick list (drop-down menu)](customize-process-field.md#pick-list)<br/>- [Add person-name/Identity](customize-process-field.md#identity)<br/>- [Add a rich-text (HTML) field](customize-process-field.md#html) <br/>- [Add a checkbox (Boolean) field](customize-process-field.md#boolean-field)<br/>- [Add a custom control](custom-controls-process.md) |- [Add custom rules to a field](custom-rules.md)<br/>- [Change the field label](customize-process-field.md#rename-field)<br/>- [Set Required/Default options](customize-process-field.md#options)<br/>- [Move the field within the layout](customize-process-form.md#move-field)<br/>- [Remove field from form](customize-process-field.md#remove-field)<br/>- [Delete field](customize-process-field.md#delete-field) |

+> [!NOTE]
+> When you change a project to use an inherited process, you may find one or more Agile tools or work items appear in an invalid state.
+For example:
+>
+> - If you make a field required, work items with that field undefined will show an error message.
+You'll need to resolve the errors to make additional changes and save the work item.
+> - If you add or remove/hide workflow states of a WIT that appears on the Kanban board, you'll need to update the Kanban board column configurations for all teams defined in the team project.